Racquetball: Other championships

 Racquetball is included in the Pan American Games, World Games and Central American and Caribbean Games.
 Also, the regional associations of the International Racquetball Federation organize their own continental championships: Asian Championships, European Championships and Pan American Championships.

 Comparison to racketball

-Racquetball is very similar to the British sport of 'racketball', which was patterned on racquetball in 1976.
+Racquetball is similar to the British sport of 'racketball', which was patterned on racquetball in 1976.
 The main differences are that the British ball is smaller, denser, and less bouncy; the British sport's court is a squash court, which is substantially shorter and somewhat wider; and the ceiling in the British game is out of bounds.

-A racquetball court measures 20 feet wide, 20 feet high and 40 feet long, while a squash court is slightly smaller in height and length than a racquetball court, measuring 21 feet in width, 15 in height and 32 in length.
+A racquetball court measures 20 feet wide, 20 feet high and 40 feet long, while a squash court is slightly smaller in height and length than a racquetball court, measuring 21 feet wide, 15 feet high and 32 feet long.